 i Unlawful use of trade secrets

 Article 4 of the Directive sets out the types of liability for infringement of rights in qualifying trade secrets.
-These relate to the acquisition, use and disclosure of trade secrets and infringing goods.
-Infringing goods will be those that significantly benefit from trade secrets that have been unlawfully acquired, used or disclosed.
+These relate to the unlawful acquisition, use or disclosure of trade secrets and the production, offering or placing on the market, importation, export or storage of infringing goods.
+Infringing goods will be those whose design, characteristics, functioning, production process or marketing significantly benefit from trade secrets that have been unlawfully acquired, used or disclosed.

 Article 4(2): The acquisition of a trade secret without the consent of the trade secret holder shall be considered unlawful, whenever carried out by: